olifre/ds-lite-vps-forwarder/README.md

     systemctl start home-address-updater.timer
     ```

 7. Enable the actual forwards.
-In this example, we want to forward `44444/tcp` and `33333/udp`:
+In this example, we want to forward `44444/tcp` to host number `0` from the config and `33333/udp` to host number `1` from the config:
     ```bash
-    systemctl enable home-tcpforwarder@44444.service
+    systemctl enable home-tcpforwarder@0:44444.service
-    systemctl start home-tcpforwarder@44444.service
+    systemctl start home-tcpforwarder@0:44444.service
-    systemctl enable home-udpforwarder@33333.service
+    systemctl enable home-udpforwarder@1:33333.service
-    systemctl start home-udpforwarder@33333.service
+    systemctl start home-udpforwarder@1:33333.service
     ```
     Note that this enables forwarding from both IPv4 and IPv6 on the VPS to IPv6 at the target to ease client configuration.
     You can of course forward as many ports as wanted.